PrestaShop/prestashop.github.io/howtos/misc/_posts/2021-12-06-178-and-searchbar.md

 ## Why did this happen?

-In November 2020, version 2.1.0 of the search bar module (ps_searchbar) was released, with a [new design](https://github.com/PrestaShop/PrestaShop/pull/22032).
+In November 2020, version 2.1.0 of the search bar module (ps_searchbar) was released, featuring a [new design](https://github.com/PrestaShop/PrestaShop/pull/22032).
 Up until this release, the layout of the search bar had been overridden by the PrestaShop's default theme, using this file: `/themes/classic/modules/ps_searchbar/ps_searchbar.tpl`.
-However, with the new design, the override was no longer needed, so it was removed from the default theme in 1.7.8.0.
+However, with the new design, the override was no longer needed, so it was removed from the default theme for the 1.7.8.0 release.

 To avoid unintended loss of data when performing the upgrade, the update module will not delete old or "extra" files if they are placed within a subfolder called `modules`.
 Most of the time, any files left over from previous installs don't cause any negative effect on the upgraded shop.
 However, in some cases, they do.